pmoreno-rodriguez/grav-theme-future2021/README.md

 miniposts:                    # Enable/Disable miniposts in left sidebar
 miniposts_category:           # Select category name for miniposts (configured in taxonomies)
+miniposts_number:             # The number of mini posts will be displayed on the left sidebar
+recent_posts_enabled:         # Enable/Disable recent posts in left sidebar
-miniposts_number:             # The number of mini posts will be displayed on the left sidebar footer.title:                 # Footer block title in left sidebar footer.description:           # Footer block description in left sidebar footer.copyright_text:        # Footer block copyright text in left sidebar
+recent_posts_number:          # The number of recent posts will be displayed on the left sidebar footer.title:                 # Footer block title in left sidebar footer.description:           # Footer block description in left sidebar footer.copyright_text:        # Footer block copyright text in left sidebar